alinanjum1999/distributedLLM_assignment/README.md

-### This project is a Dockerized chatbot application using `panel` and `ctransformers` to run Llama2 and Mistral models.
-The chatbot interface allows users to interact with the models, save conversation history to a SQLite database, and retrieve past conversations.
+### This project is a Dockerized chatbot application using LLama2 And Mistral

 ## Features